A Critical Need, A Call to Service

 The MPA program provides the majority of students with a generous scholarship for tuition and living expenses.
 More information about MPA financial aid can be found here.

 SINSI fellows may participate in language training and tutoring, normally between the end of the fellowship and the MPA2.
-Reimbursement of associated costs may be available through a WWS-sponsored program.
+Reimbursement of associated costs may be available through a SPIA-sponsored program.
 Questions about program terms and eligibility should be directed to Linda Taylor at email@example.com.

 SINSI has relationships with a number of key departments and agencies within the federal government.
 SINSI works with these agencies to secure meaningful, professional-level placements that suit the scholars’ academic backgrounds and career goals as well as the needs of the government.
 To date, SINSI has successfully placed graduate fellows and/or interns with the following entities: